eclipse-zenoh/zenoh-plugin-dds/README.md

 See [here](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory/shared_memory.html) for more details of shared memory support in Cyclone DDS.

+#### Shared Memory Limitations

+The following limitations apply to Cyclone DDS shared memory support in the plugin:

+* Shared memory is not supported on Windows systems.
+* When DDS shared memory is enabled the Iceoryx PSMX plugin will be instantiated with the default configuration.
+If additional configuration is required the Iceoryx plugin should be configured via the `CYCLONEDDS_URI` instead.
+* In forward discovery mode DDS samples will not be forwarded via Zenoh unless the DDS data type is memcpy safe.
+A data type is memcpy safe if it does not contain indirections.

 ## ROS 2 package
 :warning: **Please consider using [`zenoh-bridge-ros2dds`](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds) which is dedicated to ROS 2.**